GSGranados/latmobile-automation-challenge/README.md

 There is an environment variable located at  `env.template`. that is called HEADLESS_MODE you can set the value to TRUE or FALSE
  - Create an .env file and copy that variable so the process.env object can utilize this value

+#### Important Note
+Keep in mind that since this is a Demo website, some ADS might be appearing middle execution